josephsl/officeDesk/readme.md

 * This add-on requires Windows 10 or later and is optimized for Office 2016 and later, including Microsoft 365 subscription versions.

+## General

+* In backstage view, NVDA will announce search count when search results appear, as well as announcing results when up and down arrow keys are pressed.

 ## Word

 * NVDA will no longer announce formatting changes such as bold and italic onoff multiple times.